Undergraduate independent study

 - Students should speak with and identify a supervising faculty member with whom he/she will conduct the independent study.
 The project and the number of credits during the semester prior to performing the work shall be determined before beginning the project.

 - Students and their supervising faculty mentor must complete the Undergraduate independent study application.
-Once this is turned in to and approved by the Undergraduate Director, students should request an override in order to register for FRSC 492.
+Once this is turned in to and approved by the Undergraduate Director, she will request an override on the student's behalf.

 - The supervising faculty member will review the proposal and, upon accepting it, the student will email the proposal to the Undergraduate Director for final authorization.
 The program director will inform the student and faculty member of the acceptance or rejection of the proposal.